Arrested while seeking a citizens arrest of

 When this country was at war in the 40s, Whitehall underwent a revolution.
 Normal rules were circumvented.
 Convention was thrown out.
 As one historian put it, everything was thrown at the overriding purpose of beating Hitler.

 Well, this country is in the economic equivalent of war today – and we need the same spirit.
 We need to forget about crossing every ‘t’ and dotting every ‘i’ and we need to throw everything we've got at winning in this global race.

 If you have evidence, then the above might be justified.
-Trouble was, in late 2012, it was clear that the body of available evidence was swinging away from the Government and towards the very 'lobby groups' who were highlighting the dangers of this policy.
+Trouble was, in late 2012, it was clear that the body of available evidence was swinging away from the Government and towards the very ‘tick boxes’ and ‘lobby groups’ who were highlighting the dangers of this policy.

 However, proving that the Government were wrong, certainly to a standard where it could be relied upon in court, was another matter!

-This issue of 'proof' has been the focus of my work since the beginning of 2013 – not chasing the individual hot spots of action such as Lancashire or Balcombe (though I know from the feedback, the protectors on the line in those places have found the information I produce really useful).
+This issue of ‘proof’ had been the focus of my work since the beginning of 2013 – rather than chasing the individual hot spots of action such as Lancashire or Balcombe.

 Since that day people have asked why I haven’t put more effort into getting media coverage.